bnmanish/autocomplete_with_image/README.md

 Implemented search mechanism for data from database using ajax and  jQuery auto-complete(package) feature, integrated with images.
 Using the Laravel framework.

-follow the below step to seup this repo on your local
+follow the below step to setup this repo on your local

 - Rename .env.example as .env and make the required database connection.